 You get the idea … pretty much anything can be dipped in hummus!

 It’s also possible to use this versatile dip in other recipes.
-I love hummus in sandwiches and wraps, like my Hummus Sandwich with Pesto and Veggies.
+I love it in sandwiches and wraps, like my Hummus Sandwich with Pesto and Veggies.
 It’s also a tasty addition to bowl meals with grains and other fresh ingredients … try this Roasted Veggie Bowl or this Mediterranean Quinoa Bowl.
 Or spread it on pita or flatbread and top with veggies for fun twist on pizza.